 Are You Ready to Build a Winning Sales Culture?

-Ask any sales leader who they want on their team and you will hear terms like A-players, winners, top talent and high performers.
-This may well be what they need to meet their sales targets, but do most sales leaders have what it takes to build a truly high-performing team…the discipline, the perseverance and the leadership qualities?
+Ask any sales leader who they want on their team and you will hear terms like A-players, winners, top talent, and high performers.
+This may well be what they need to meet their sales targets, but do most sales leaders have what it takes to build a winning sales culture?

 Let’s look closely at what is needed to leap that chasm from under-performing to high-performing and also at what needs to be left behind.
 A sales leader needs to be:

-Performance should be measured accurately, consistently, frequently and fairly.
-Feedback should be given often and praise orhttp:// constructive criticism given honestly.
+Sales performance should be measured accurately, consistently, frequently, and fairly.
+Feedback should be given often and praise or constructive criticism given honestly.
 To earn the trust a leader needs to be effective, your team members need to know where they stand, what the performance expectations are and how they will be assessed.

-Our advice?
-Be sure you are fully prepared to do what it takes to move your sales culture from OK to high performing.
-You need to create the vision, determine just what it will take for a salesperson to excel, adopt a winning strategy and then wean out low performers as you hire more A-players.
+Be sure you are fully prepared to do what it takes to move your sales culture from average and misaligned to high performing and aligned with your sales strategy.
+You need to create the vision, determine just what it will take for a salesperson to excel, adopt a winning sales strategy, and then wean out low performers as you hire more A-players.
 The upside can be huge.